Dans-labs/formats/source/help.md

 ## Intermediate

 The script [`build.py`]({{formats}}/blob/master/build.py)
-is responsible for transforming the source files into a set of Markdown files.
+is responsible for transforming the source files into a set of [=markdown] files.

 This is what happens:

 *   The structure file, `data.yaml` is read; it contains the information on how the data types, file formats, and extensions hang together.
     For each item in these categories, a key-value set is made.
-*   The markdown files in the `source` directory are read, and their content is added to the key-value sets they belong to.
+*   The [=markdown] files in the `source` directory are read, and their content is added to the key-value sets they belong to.
 *   The `header.md` and `footer.md` files are read.
-*   For each item in each category a Markdown file is created and filled with all relevant information:
+*   For each item in each category a [=markdown] file is created and filled with all relevant information:
     *   Meta data;
     *   Running text from source files;